latj/hub-spoke-microhack/README.md

 After completing this MicroHack you will:

 - Know how to build a hub-and-spoke topology in Azure
-- Understand routing with the hub-and-spoke architecture
+- Understand routing and security with the hub-and-spoke architecture
 - Understand how custom routing works and know how to build some custom routing scenarios
 - Understand how to user Azure Firewall in hub-and-spoke topology
+- Understand how to monitor the network and Azure Firewall
+- Understand how to use Azure Policy to Control Networks

 ## Lab